ftsrg/theta/subprojects/cfa/README.md

 After performing the havoc, `v` is assigned a non-deterministic value.
 This can be used to simulate non-deterministic input from the user or the environment.

-Algorithms are usually interested in proving that the error location is not reachable.
+Algorithms are usually interested in proving that the error location (given in the CFA or as a separate argument) is not reachable.
 For more information see Section 2.1 of [our JAR paper](https://link.springer.com/content/pdf/10.1007%2Fs10817-019-09535-x.pdf).

 Variables of the CFA can have the following types.